 I also topped the chocolate chestnut cake with a simple layer of chocolate ganache.

-I topped the chestnut cake with a simple layer of chocolate ganache: gently melt 3 oz (85 g) of dark chocolate in a couple of tablespoons of heavy cream.
-Depending on how runny you want the ganache to be, add more chocolate or cream to taste.
-Mine was firm which makes a beautiful thick layer on top of the cake.
-Or you can go for a more runny ganache and make it drip down the edges!
-Sprinkle the cake with some cacao powder right before serving.
-Fancy!
+I gently melt 3 oz (85 g) of dark chocolate in a couple of tablespoons of heavy cream.
+Now depending on how runny you want the ganache to be, you can add more chocolate or cream to taste.

-Love chocolate?
-Then also check out my chocolate chestnut spread!
+Then you should also check out my chocolate chestnut spread!

 - 7 oz cooked chestnuts (200 g)